nathanshammah/make-your-code-count/5-docs.md

 sphinx-build -b html source build
 ```
 this should generate the `docs/build` folder.
 This folder is not kept track of
-inthe github repository, as `docs/build` is present in the `.gitignore` file.
+in the github repository, as `docs/build` is present in the `.gitignore` file.

 Here above `source` and `build` are the names of the directories.